pablovegan/Python-tips-tools/README.md

 FILL IN WITH METHODS AND ATTRIBUTES (also class attributes)

+Magic methods in Python are the special methods that start and end with the double underscores.
+They are also called dunder methods.
+Magic methods are not meant to be invoked directly by you, but the invocation happens internally from the class on a certain action.
+For example, when you add two numbers using the + operator, internally, the `__add__()` method will be called.

 Abstract classes: a basic example of an abstract class can be found in the `linear_map.py` module of our library.
 Basically, abstract classes allow us to define abstract methods in a super class that we can later code explicitly in all its subclasses. https://www.programiz.com/python-programming/list-comprehension